Balancing Biases and Preserving Privacy on Balanced Faces in the Wild: Experiments

 \subsubsection{Metrics and settings}

-We examine the overall accuracy of the subgroup classifiers via a confusion matrix.
+We examine the accuracy of the subgroup classifiers via a confusion matrix.
 Specifically, we will look at how often each subgroup was predicted correctly and, when incorrect, the percentage it was mistaken for the others.
-The confusion was generated by averaging across the five folds.
-For all subgroup classifiers, the threshold that yielded the top performance on the training folds was then used on the test fold.
+The confusion was generated by averaging the five folds.
+Note the {top-performing} thresholds from the training folds on each test fold for the subgroup classifiers.